Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 what's covered

-This lesson focuses on Fauvism, Die Brücke, and The Blue Rider, who were all significant groups and artistic movements for the artistic style known as Expressionism.
-Specifically, this lesson will cover:
+This lesson focuses on Fauvism, Die Brücke, and The Blue Rider, which were all significant groups and artistic movements for the artistic style known as Expressionism.
+Specifically, this lesson will cover the following:

 Table of Contents